This is a Test

 In a recent case, the link leads to a webpage where a form requested the user enter their email address and password to download documents.

-Giving up email credentials unlocks your Mailbox, SharePoint, OneDrive, Teams for the cybercriminals.
+Giving up email credentials unlocks your Mailbox, SharePoint, OneDrive, and Teams for the cybercriminals.

 The bad guys will scan your entire mailbox for any passwords that they can use to access other personal information and accounts.